ricardoherediaj/data-driven-scouting-project/README.md

 - Pol Marin, who's project made me want to replicate the clustering idea and extend his approach: https://towardsdatascience.com/using-clustering-algorithms-for-player-recruitment-98208d3a6cb4

-- Conal Henderson who made a great job showing how to automate the Transfermarkt scraping for Premier League.
+- Conal Henderson who did a great job automating the Transfermarkt scraping for the Premier League, it helped replicate it for the other three leagues.
 Check it out in this article: https://medium.com/@conalhenderson/how-to-build-a-custom-web-scraper-to-extract-premier-league-player-market-data-3b8e5378cca2

 ## License